OpenVidu/openvidu.io-docs/docs/reference-docs/openvidu-server-cdr.md

 Recorded when the status of a recording has changed.
 The status may be:

 <ul><li style="margin-bottom:4px"><code>started</code>: the session is being recorded.
 This means the associated video(s) already exists and its size is greater than 0.
 NOTE: when using COMPOSED recording with video, this event does not mean there are publisher's streams being actually recorded in the video file.
 It only ensures the video file exists and its size is greater than 0.</li><li style="margin-bottom:4px"><code>stopped</code>: the recording process has stopped and files are being processed.
 Depending on the type of OpenVidu deployment and configuration, properties <i>duration</i> and <i>size</i> can be set to 0 and <i>url</i> can be null.
 If this is the case, wait for status <i>ready</i> to get the final value of these properties.</li><li style="margin-bottom:4px"><code>ready</code>: the recorded file has been successfully processed and is available for download.
 Properties <i>duration</i>, <i>size</i> and <i>url</i> will always be properly defined at this moment.
-For OpenVidu Pro deployments configured to <a href="advanced-features/recording/#uploading-recordings-to-aws-s3" target="_blank">upload recordings to S3</a> this status means that the recording has been successfully stored in the S3 bucket.</li><li style="margin-bottom:4px"><code>failed</code>: the recording process has failed.
+For OpenVidu Pro deployments configured to <a href="advanced-features/recording/#uploading-recordings-to-aws-s3">upload recordings to S3</a> this status means that the recording has been successfully stored in the S3 bucket.</li><li style="margin-bottom:4px"><code>failed</code>: the recording process has failed.
 The final state of the recorded file cannot be guaranteed to be stable.</li></ul>

 ```json
 {